ioBroker/ioBroker.docs/docs/en/cloud/iot.md

 Restarting the instance can also help.
 Most of the time it's simple things like incorrect login details (note: also pay attention to upper and lower case letters!)!
 The error messages in the log have been improved and should now better explain what the problem is.

-If you have previously used the cloud adapter and only Alexa control is necessary, it is best to deactivate the cloud adapter as it is no longer needed!
+If you have previously used the cloud adapter and only need Alexa control, it is best to deactivate the cloud adapter as it is no longer needed!

 4. After the first connection, an Alexa account will be automatically created with the same password as ioBroker.pro.